 Private Brown also received the Purple Heart Medal, Good Conduct Medal, European-African-Middle Eastern Service Medal, World War II Victory Medal and the Honorable Service Lapel Button WW II.

-Charles C. Conour, Sr. was born May 4, 1926 in Sumner, IL to Carroll Casper (Tad) Conour and Inez P. Hill Conour.
-He completed his senior year at Sumner High School in the spring of 1944.
+Charles C. Conour, Sr. (May 4, 1926-January 16, 2019) Born in Sumner, IL to Carroll Casper (Tad) Conour and Inez P. Hill Conour.
+Charlie completed his senior year at Sumner High School in the spring of 1944.
 Charlie enlisted in the U.S. Navy on March 31, 1944 and entered active duty in the U.S. Navy on June 2, 1944, reporting to the NRS at Springfield, IL and having been found fit to serve was instructed to report to boot camp at Great Lakes Naval Training Center, Illinois.
 From Great Lakes "Charlie" and the rest of his ship mates traveled to Camp Bradford, VA near the Virginia Beach area for amphibious training.
 Soon they would travel via train to Jeffersonville, IN to pick up U.S.S.
 LST 799 (later renamed the U.S.S.
 Greer County) from the Jeffersonville Boat & Machine Company.